Dental implants

 sinus X-ray

-Dental X-rays are essentially like a blueprint for the practitioner, showing him whether additional procedures are required to make the implants viable, how large the implants need to be or where can the implants be placed.
+Dental X-rays are essentially like a blueprint for the practitioner, showing whether additional procedures are required to make the implants viable, how large the implants need to be, or where the implants can be placed.

 - The quality and quantity (height and width) of available bone